Protein modeling in the AlphaFold era

 As you can see, an this is a recent feature, you can also add your own template, which combines the classical “homology modeling” based upon a single template with the advanced AlphaFold model construction method.
 That will safe time, but of course without any guarantee.
 If you have a template of a related protein, like an alternative splicing or a disease mutant, I’d advise you to try with and without the template.
 You may surprise.

 At this point, you may execute the whole pipeline or may some more customization.
 MSA stage can be also optimized to reduce execution time, by reducing database or even by providing your own MSA.
-Very often you may want to fold a protein with different parameters, particularly in the Advanced Colabfold, which may very convenient to reuse an MSA from a previous run (although they recently updated servers for MMSeqs and made it really faster).
+Very often you may want to fold a protein with different parameters, which may very convenient to reuse an MSA from a previous run (although they recently updated servers for MMSeqs and made it really faster).
 If your proteins are in the same operon or by any other reason you think that they should have co-evolved, you prefer a “paired” alignment.
 But you can always do both.

 Advanced settings are specially needed for protein-protein complexes.
 Also the number of recycling steps will improve your model, particularly for targets with no MSA info from used databases.
 Then you can just get your model (and companion info and plots) in your GDrive or download it.